jkru3/digital-garden/content/school wisdom.md

   - list
   - reflection
 ---
+many of these things school doesn’t teach directly.
+Though, society would probably function more effectively if we taught survival skills and emotional regulation in a [[new school curriculum]]
 1. how to capture ideas
 2. sunk cost fallacy works against you
 3. being surrounded by people who are smarter at you is a privilege